Frequently Asked Questions (FAQs)

 Can I apply in more than one language?

 It is possible to apply in more than one language, but applicants should indicate their priority during the application process.
-An applicant might first be considered in the ESL pool, for example.
+An applicant might first be considered in the TESOL pool, for example.
 If accepted in that pool, the applicant would not be considered in other language pools (Spanish, for example).
 If, however, the applicant was not admissible in the first choice pool, they would be automatically considered in the second-choice pool.

 Can I get credit for courses taken as an undergraduate or at another institution?